-- The date the Plan is terminated. - The last day of the coverage period for which your employer was required to make a contribution on your behalf and you were credited with the minimum number of days required to maintain eligibility, during the corresponding work period. - The last day of the coverage period for which you were credited with the maximum number of disability credits allowed. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.
+- The date the Plan is terminated. - The last day of the coverage period for which you were last credited with the minimum work requirements requiring your employer to make contributions on your behalf during the corresponding work period. - The last day of the coverage period for which you last made a timely self-payment, if allowed to do so.

-See page G-15 for special rules that apply if your employer's CBA expires.
+See page G-13 for special rules that apply if your employer's CBA expires.